 Kevin has over 25 years of experience in technical sales and managerial roles with companies that manufacture engineered products.
 His career began at Dow Chemical where he advanced through manufacturing and capital project engineering, culminating as a lead engineer for multi-million dollar capital projects.
 Kevin gained expertise in specialty process equipment and chose to pursue a technical sales career with the Germany-based company SGL Group.
 While at SGL, Kevin’s positions included direct sales, sales team management, Americas territory sales management, six sigma project lead and global technical coordinator for one of SGL Process Technology’s key business areas.
 In 2008 Kelley joined Kielvest LLC, a venture capital firm, and led due diligence and investment placement with multiple companies.
 Kelley joined Kielhorn to launch DeNovix in 2012.
 He has a Bachelor of Science degree in Chemical Engineering from The University of Missouri (1991).

 Dave has over 30 years of software engineering and architecture experience with an expertise in software, firmware, micro-controller design, USB devices, C#, VB.Net, ASP.Net, Windows Services, WCF and SQL Server.
 He has led multiple teams to successful delivery of complex systems at Exxon, DuPont and Personal Communication Systems.
-Dave was the co-founder/inventor and VP of Product Development of PhoneTree Inc. In this role developed the server-based, centralized system utilizing custom designed telephony hardware.
+Dave was the co-founder/inventor and VP of Product Development of PhoneTree Inc. In this role he developed the server-based, centralized system utilizing custom designed telephony hardware.
 While at DuPont, Dave designed a multi-processor based system that controlled an automated wet-chemistry product for the food analysis industry.
-During his years at DuPont Imaging, Dave was the team leader of the control systems group for the ‘Direct Digital Proofer’ and lead a team of 8 engineers, programmers, technicians and support staff to successfully deliver a sophisticated control system for an advanced liquid electro-photography printing device.
+During his years at DuPont Imaging, Dave was the team leader of the control systems group for the ‘Direct Digital Proofer’ and lead a team of engineers, programmers, technicians and support staff to successfully deliver a sophisticated control system for an advanced liquid electro-photography printing device.
 Dave joined DeNovix in 2012 to lead engineering efforts.
 Dave earned his MS in Electrical Engineering at the University of Illinois at Urbana-Champaign.

 Dave brings over 20 years of molecular biology experience to the DeNovix team.
 His molecular work began during his undergraduate career at the University of Delaware Plant and Soil Sciences department creating SAGE libraries to profile the mRNA population in Z. Mays.
 Dave graduated from the University of Delaware in 2000 with a BS in Plant Science.
 After graduation he joined the E. W. Jabs group for craniofacial research at Johns Hopkins University where he helped characterize gene expression for human rhombomere and early mandible development.
 Results from the libraries he co-develop were published on the Craniofacial and Oral Gene Expression Network (COGENE) as searchable sequence tag databases.
 In addition to gene expression profiling Dave was involved in mutation screening of genes suspected to be involved craniofacial disease.
 He joined NanoDrop Technologies as an Applications Scientist in 2004.
-Dave joined the DeNovix team in January of 2012.
+He joined the DeNovix team in January of 2012.
 Dave graduated from Johns Hopkins University in May of 2004 with an MS in Biotechnology.

 Dan joined NanoDrop Technologies Inc. in 2006 while completing his BS in Biotechnology at University of Delaware.
 After contributing to the development of the NanoDrop 8000 and NanoDrop 2000 Dan accepted a teaching and research assistantship at Villanova University.
 At Villanova he helped develop a novel flow cytometry-based FRET system to elucidate the role of cell membrane organization in CD4+ T Cell activation.
 Dan then moved into a research assistantship role at the University of Pennsylvania where he performed high throughput genetic screens to discover novel immune system pathways that regulate pathogenesis in insect born viruses.
 Dan joined DeNovix in 2013.
 He has an MS in Immunology from Villanova University.